 Suspicious Endpoints does not provide endpoint checking and compliance for IPv6 endpoints.

-If a NAT device or a proxy is between the Cloud Edge appliance and the endpoint, Cloud Edge is not able to detect the client's real IP address, and instead, Cloud Edge counts the C&C callback event to the NAT/proxy device.
+If a NAT device or a proxy is between the Cloud Edge gateway and the endpoint, Cloud Edge is not able to detect the client's real IP address, and instead, Cloud Edge counts the C&C callback event to the NAT/proxy device.
 Therefore, any future traffic from the NAT/proxy device that triggers a violation will be blocked or monitored, depending on the configured settings.
 This behavior might not be as expected.